 Layer 2 Redundancy

-Example HA Network Diagram is network-centric, not showing the switch infrastructure.
+Example High Availability Cluster Network Diagram is network-centric, not showing the switch infrastructure.
 The Figure Diagram of HA with Redundant Switches illustrates how that environment looks with a redundant switch infrastructure.

 Diagram of HA with Redundant Switches